New Brunswick will increase the amount of GDP generated

 through tourism by 57%, reaching $2 billion by 2025.

-Tourism in New Brunswick has been fluctuating over the years 2010 to 2019.
-The reasoning behind this can be attributed to rising gasoline prices, increasing exchange rates (USD to CAD), the economic recession, and the fact that New Brunswick is regarded as a ‘drive-through province” due to low tourism advertisements.
+Tourism in New Brunswick has been fluctuating between 2010 to 2019.
+This could be due to rising gasoline prices, increasing exchange rates (USD to CAD), the economic recession, and the fact that New Brunswick is regarded as a "drive-through province” with low tourism advertisements.

-Tourism is important to New Brunswick as it has a direct impact on the development of its economy.
-It also contributes towards the generation of employment and income creation.
+Tourism is important to New Brunswick because it has a direct impact on the development of its economy.
+It also contributes towards generating employment and income creation.

-Travel and tourism industries in New Brunswick can be developed through promotion i.e. tourist boards, guiding services, and tourist information.
-In addition, it is recommended to lower, and place a realistic value of the set goal of GDP generated through tourism for 2025.
+Travel and tourism industries in New Brunswick can be developed through promotions like tourist boards, guiding services, and tourist information.
+In addition, it is recommended to lower, and place a realistic value for, the set goal of GDP generated through tourism for 2025.